Optimizing Connectivity through Network Gradients for Restricted Boltzmann Machines: Introduction

 Finding the best network connectivity for a given neural network is not a trivial problem, given its dependence on the input (training data), the discrete nature of the connections, and the exponentially large space of possible connection patterns (there are $2^{n^2}$ different networks between two layers with $n$ units each).
-A common approach to tackle this problem is to construct the connectivity pattern while training the network, starting with a dense network and using some pruning strategy to remove connections in a sequence of rounds (train and prune)~\cite{han2015learningConnections, frankleLotteryTicket}.
-A less explored yet more principled approach is to explicitly include the network connections as parameters that must be optimized in the model~\cite{continuousSparsification,pmlr-chen-lotteryGNN,Zhou21learningStrcSparsScratch}.
+A common approach to tackle this problem is to construct the connectivity pattern while training the network, starting with a dense network and using some pruning strategy to remove connections in a sequence of rounds (train and prune)~\citep{han2015learningConnections, frankleLotteryTicket}.
+A less explored yet more principled approach is to explicitly include the network connections as parameters that must be optimized in the model~\citep{continuousSparsification,pmlr-chen-lotteryGNN,Zhou21learningStrcSparsScratch}.
 Intuitively, the model should jointly learn the optimal network weights and network connections during training.

 However, the discrete nature of the network connections poses a challenge to widely used continuous optimization frameworks such as (stochastic) gradient descent, since discrete connection parameters have no derivatives (and thus, no gradient).
-To circumvent this problem, recent approaches adopt continuous variables and functions to represent network connections.
-Moreover, in order to drive the model towards sparse networks, many incorporate an explicit penalization term (representing the number of connections) into the objective function.
-Also, the discrete network connectivity is often only determined at the end of training (or a round), and does not evolve jointly with the optimization of other parameters.
+To circumvent this problem, recent approaches adopt continuous variables and functions to represent network connections while also adopting some form of threshold to prune connections~\citep{savarese2018_MCtoLV}, which is the approach adopted in our framework as well.

+Moreover, in order to drive the model towards sparse networks, many approaches incorporate an explicit penalization term (representing the number of connections) into the objective function~\citep{pruning_SHI2024,ma2019transformed}.
+Also, the discrete network connectivity is often only determined at the end of training (or at the end of a round of training), and therefore it does not evolve jointly with the optimization of other parameters~\citep{pruning_SHI2024,ma2019transformed,savarese2018_MCtoLV}.
 In contrast, this work proposes a novel method tailored to RBMs based on the notion of \enquote{network gradients}.